CogNet Earns Spot on 2025 Inc. 5000 List of Fastest-Growing Private Companies in America

 BPM Company's rapid growth attributed to Seamless Integration, Best-in-Class Technology, Top Level Service

 “Being recognized on the Inc. 5000 list is a testament to the hard work and dedication of our team in the relentless pursuit of providing solutions in partnership with our customers,” said CogNet CEO John Sansoucie.
-“Our success is built on the foundation of addressing our clients' most pressing challenges with innovative solutions.
-Through this holistic business process management model, CogNet absorbs and streamlines day-to-day transactional workloads, allowing staffing companies to focus on strategic growth and client relationship management.”
+“Our success is built on the foundation of listening to our clients' most pressing challenges, then collaborating on innovative solutions in the form of process and technology.
+Through this holistic business process management model, CogNet absorbs and streamlines day-to-day transactional workloads, allowing HR service and software companies to focus on strategic growth and client relationship management.
+We are exceptional at the details, let us do that while you focus on revenue and customer service at a higher level!”

-CogNet works in concert with its partners’ existing platforms to relieve pain points that can lead to stretched internal teams, inconsistent processes, compliance risk and increased overhead costs.
-This is accomplished by providing ways to increase efficiency through minute-by-minute reporting and metrics.
+CogNet works on its partners’ existing platforms to relieve pain points that can lead to stretched internal teams, inconsistent processes, compliance risk and increased overhead costs.
+This is accomplished by providing ways to increase efficiency through minute-by-minute reporting, metrics and abiding by our ISO:9001 DNA.

-For nearly 20 years, CogNet has been a trusted partner for Fortune 100 companies worldwide by handling invoicing, funding, human resources, payroll, taxes, compliance and the complexity of multiple systems.
-Through its Extended Office as a Service, domain expertise, and powerful CogNet Connect platform, CogNet delivers transparent, efficient and compliant operations at a fraction of in-house costs.
+For nearly 20 years, CogNet has leveraged its industry experience and expertise to elevate the efficiency, compliance and productivity of client processes at a fraction of current in-house costs.

 The Inc. 5000 list, compiled annually by Inc. magazine, ranks the 5000 fastest-growing private companies in the United States based on revenue growth over the past three years.
 Making the Inc. 5000 is a significant achievement that places CogNet among the most dynamic and successful businesses in the country.